thenhow-ye/thenhow-ye.github.io/_teaching/TA-principles-of-political-science.md

 location: "Beijing, China"
 ---

 "Principles of Political Science" is an introductory course designed to explore the fundamental questions of what politics is and how to understand political life.
-The course focuses on teaching key concepts, methods, and theories for analyzing political systems, while incorporating case studies and classroom discussions to develop students' comprehensive political analysis skills.
+The course focuses on teaching key concepts, methods, and theories for analyzing political systems, while incorporating case studies and classroom discussions to develop students' fundmental analytical skills in political science.

-The responsibilities of the teaching assistant include managing course activities, collecting and organizing materials, facilitating classroom discussions, grading assignments, and providing regular academic support to students.
+The responsibilities of the teaching assistant include managing course activities, facilitating classroom discussions, collecting and grading assignments, and providing regular academic support to students.